Quick Answer

 Your liability audit should answer one question quickly: can a third party reconstruct what you agreed to do, what you recommended, and what the client decided?
 If not, a major exposure may sit in your records and workflow, not in one dramatic mistake.

 Use these internal working definitions for your process.
-They are not legal standards, and this grounding pack does not establish regulator-required definitions:
+They are not legal standards:

 Start with onboarding to surface expectation gaps early.
 This is a practical self-audit, not a regulator-mandated packet, and the checklist below is an internal template rather than a required legal document set.